Avaiga/demo-taipy-gui-starter-2/README.md

 ## Directory Structure

-- `demo-taipy-gui-starter-2/`:
 - `src/`: Contains the demo source code.
-    - `tests/`: Contains the demo tests.
 - `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _demo-taipy-gui-starter-2_.
 - `CONTRIBUTING.md`: Instructions to contribute to _demo-taipy-gui-starter-2_.
 - `INSTALLATION.md`: Instructions to install _demo-taipy-gui-starter-2_.